MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Add-CMDistributionPoint.md

 ## PARAMETERS

 ### -AllowFallbackForContent
-Indicates that clients outside of the boundary groups associated with a site system can fall back and use this site system as a source location for content when no other site systems are available.
+Indicates that clients outside of the boundary groups associated with a site system can fall back.
+Those clients can use this site system as a source location for content when no other site systems are available.

 ```yaml
 Type: SwitchParameter